Interview Question: "Why Are You Looking For a New Job?"

 How to Answer “Why Are You Looking for a New Job?”

 While the specifics of your answer will depend on whether you left voluntarily or were asked to leave, it's important to answer in a way that casts you in a positive light.
 You should also be sure to avoid badmouthing your previous employer.

 For example, you'd never want to say, "My boss is a tyrant and creates an insanely competitive environment, pitting all of the employees against each other."

 Even if your boss is not ideal, it’s not helpful to point that out in a job interview.

 Imagine what would happen if your interviewer happens to be a friend or colleague of your boss, which could happen if the new job is in the same field and in a nearby locality.

-Besides that, giving a negative answer may not reflect well on you, so at least be neutral or leave your boss out of your answer.
+Besides that, giving a negative answer may not reflect well on you.
+At least be neutral or leave your boss out of your answer.
 Take the high road instead.
 The best way to do this is to highlight the reasons why you're seeking the new position.
-For example, "My current job puts a lot of focus on individual achievements, but I'm really looking forward to working in a collaborative environment.
-I do my best work as a team player."
-That’s a much better and more positive response.

 Examples of the Best Answers

 Here are some examples of good answers to the interview question, “Why are you looking for a new job?”
 Ultimately, you should aim to frame your answer in a way that makes your interviewer feel confident that the position you are interviewing for is in line with your personal and professional goals.